 - Some may not go for the diffuse nature of the hotel, spread through the village, and prefer a more compact set up

 - Some steep sections within the village but there's a mountain elevator to take you to the upper sections

-- The only swimming pool is in the spa and under 16s are not permitted, an outdoor pool is planned for 2019
+- The only swimming pool is in the spa and under 16s are not permitted, an outdoor pool is planned

 - Boutique hotel